Stay Awesome

 • Part of UK adult, maternal, and childhood schedule

 • Required in many healthcare roles.
-Protect yourself and your patients.
+Protect yourself, your colleagues, and your patients.
 Plus, prevent time off work (or worse, working while unwell)

 • Influenza leads to hundreds of thousands of GP visits and more than ten thousand hospital stays each year.